How to Become a Nurse Midwife in Nevada - CNM Programs & Licensing Guide

 How long does it take to become a CNM in Nevada?

 The whole process takes 6–8 years from start to finish.
-This includes earning your BSN, completing a graduate-level nurse-midwifery program (2–3 years), passing certification exams, and obtaining APRN licensure.
+This includes earning your BSN (4 years if starting from an ADN), completing a graduate-level nurse-midwifery program (2–3 years), passing certification exams, and obtaining APRN licensure.
+RN-to-MSN bridge programs can shorten this timeline for nurses with an ADN.

 Does Nevada offer any in-state CNM programs?

 Yes.
-As of 2023, the University of Nevada, Las Vegas (UNLV) now offers an ACME-accredited nurse-midwifery program.
-Many students also attend accredited online CNM programs from out-of-state schools.
+As of 2023, the University of Nevada, Las Vegas (UNLV) offers Nevada’s first and only ACME-accredited nurse-midwifery program.
+The program achieved preaccreditation in March 2023 and graduated its first students in 2025.
+The 53-credit MSN program is primarily online with some on-campus requirements.
+Many Nevada students also attend accredited online CNM programs from out-of-state schools.

 Can CNMs prescribe medications in Nevada?